Whether you are a design engineer, back yard inventor, or a learning future star, Coridium supplies tools to make your job easier.

 We have seen tools come and go.
 Unfortunately we have also seen those tools get so complex that for the casual user the learning curve is longer than solving the simple control problem.

 To reverse this trend Coridium has supplied string enabled and floating point BASIC compilers for a variety of ARM processors for more than 10 years.
 If you are curious about it's features, you can run an emulator version on the PC or check details in the blog.
-Our BASIC is a true compiler and runs 10 to 30 times faster than equivalent interpreters.
-Our IDE supports a line by line entry mode to test short programs and gives the feeling of an interpreter.
+Our BASIC is a true compiler and runs 10 to 30 times faster than interpreters on equivalent processors.

 We also use the gcc suite of tools and have built a simple IDE that targets the growing number of ARM processors that we have used over the years.
 This has been expanded to make it easy to change the open source Tcl code to add new vendors and chips.

 Text editors are very personal to programmers, and our IDEs allow you to use the editor of your choice.
 On Windows we will install the latest Notepad++ if you don't have a preference.
 Download our latest MakeItC.
 This includes a compact open source embedded C printf and run time debugger.